hirenchalodiya1/replication-of-tcp-ip-model/README.md

 # Replication of TCP/IP model
-Replication of physical and data link layer in TCP/IP model//
+Replication of physical and data link layer in TCP/IP model